kylelangford/primer-css/README.md

-# Primer (alpha)
+# Primer CSS (alpha)

-Primer is simple mixin library for builing out larger more complex design systems.
+Primer is a collection of mixins for building out larger more complex css systems.
+I do not claim authorship, I have merely found these personally for my process.

 ## Methodology